dproctor/wedding-website/stanley.md

 <li> <a href="https://www.lowerstanley.com/">Lower Stanley Country Store and Motel</a>, <a href="https://goo.gl/maps/DMxDz9cfYKyqaKb27">Google maps</a> </li>
 <li><a href="https://www.redwood-stanley.com/">Redwood Cabins</a>, <a href="https://goo.gl/maps/PSPUuvNNGeWZo5pX9">Google maps</a></li>
 </ul>

+<h3><a name="stanley-high-country-inn" id="stanley-high-country-inn"   href="https://stanleyinn.com/">Stanley High Country Inn</a></h3>
+<em>Update: Fully booked.</em> A popular hotel in town with basic but comfortable rooms and log cabin decor.
+This hotel is part of the Redfish Resort and includes a complimentary shuttle to Redfish Lake. <a href="https://goo.gl/maps/79nR3iK61rJreeH37">Google maps</a>

+<h3><a name="danners-log-cabins" id="danners-log-cabins"   href="http://www.dannerslogcabins.com/">Danner’s Log Cabins</a></h3>
+<em>Update: Fully booked.</em>  These simple but cozy cabins began as one of Idaho's first Ranger Stations back in the late 1800's.
+<a href="https://goo.gl/maps/8UMjmGxC9DDrEv5F7">Google maps</a>

 <h3><a name="idaho-rocky-mountain-ranch" id="idaho-rocky-mountain-ranch"   href="https://idahorocky.com/">Idaho Rocky Mountain Ranch</a></h3>
 <em>Update: Fully booked.</em> If you're looking for a really special experience, look no further.
 This is a luxury guest ranch with great food on site (it's all inclusive).
 This is the furthest away of the options we recommend, but still only a 15-minute drive from Stanley and the wedding venue.